 If you qualify, Extra Help eases the costs of coverage.
 “Full” Extra Help provides you with insurance coverage throughout the year (with no gap) and allow you to pay far less for prescriptions.
 “Partial” Extra Help offers coverage throughout the year, as well as a reduced deductible and premium.
 Partial Extra Help will also pay up to 15% of the cost of your prescription drugs.

 What you pay in out-of-pocket costs will help you eventually exit the coverage gap.
 While you’re in the “donut hole,” Medicare has a predetermined limit to what you pay from your own wallet.
 Medicare not only notes what you’re paying for prescription drugs but also considers your yearly deductible, your co-insurance and your co-payments toward this out-of-pocket limit.

 In addition, catastrophic coverage begins automatically when you reach the out-of-pocket limit of $6,350 during the coverage gap.
 When catastrophic coverage is in effect, you’ll have a smaller amount to pay in co-insurance or co-payments for the remaining months of the year.

 Open Enrollment Has Started

-Please make an appointment by calling me, Yvonne Tepsick at 352-350-6663.
-As an independent insurance agent, I’ll help you examine your current coverage and find a good plan for your future health needs.
+For more information or to make an appointment, please call Yvonne Tepsick at 352-350-6663 or email me at firstname.lastname@example.org.
+As an independent insurance agent, I’ll help you to examine your current coverage and find a good plan for your unique health needs.